 This salad has a more grown up feel, though.
 It’s sweet and tangy — of course, with a pleasing buzz of heat at the end.

 And there’s only 3 ingredients — if you count all the varieties of citrus as “one“.
-Speaking of varieties, I used pink and white grapefruit, blood oranges, naval oranges, clementines and something called a sumo orange — which is now one of my favorites because it’s so fragrant, floral and uber-sweet.
+Speaking of varieties, I used white and pink grapefruit, blood oranges, naval oranges, clementines and something called a sumo orange — which is now one of my favorites because it’s so fragrant, floral and uber-sweet.
 Don’t feel constrained to these varieties – use whatever you have.

 The hardest part of this is segmenting the fruit – which really isn’t hard at all, but may take some practice.
 I guarantee that after your third one, you’ll find a rhythm and it will go quickly after that.

-You may wonder why I bother to supr?me when so many others just slice the fruit with the membranes still intact.
+You may wonder why I bother to supréme the fruit when so many others just slice the fruit with the membranes still intact.